yellows8/3ds_homemenuhax/README.md

 * "ENABLE_IMAGEDISPLAY_SD=1" Only used if ENABLE_IMAGEDISPLAY was specified.
 Overwrite the raw image-display data in the payload, with the data from SD "/menuhax_imagedisplay.bin", if the data from SD is loaded successfully.
 The format is the same described above.
 The first 0x46500-bytes are for the 3D-left, the 0x46500-bytes after that are for the 3D-right.
 The size of this file on SD should be 0x8ca00-bytes(0x46500*2), but if it's smaller only part of the image-data in this payload will be overwritten.
 Note that the manager app includes functionality for handling this file.

 Building the menuhax_manager app requires zlib, handled the same way as hbmenu.
 Lodepng(https://github.com/lvandeve/lodepng) is also required: you must manually create a "menuhax_manager/lodepng/" directory, which contains the following(these can be symlinks for example): "lodepng.c" and "lodepng.h".

+Before building menuhax(_manager), you must run setup_modules.sh at least once.
+You won't need to run the script again unless the contents of the "modules" directory changes, or if the "setup_modules.sh" script changes.

 # Usage
 Just boot the system, the haxx/initial-ROP will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 This happens when the Home Menu process is starting up.
 Prior to v2.0 Home Menu attempted theme-loading when returning from the power-off screen, however since Home Menu state is finally proper now with v2.0 that doesn't happen anymore.
 Said process boot can be triggered on Old3DS-only by entering a system-applet then leaving it.
 Hardware-reboot via System Settings for example has a similar affect too.